Tudor Lincolnshire (1485 – 1603)

-Tudor Lincolnshire: Rebellion, reformation, and the 'beastly shire' (1485 – 1603)
+Rebellion, reformation, and the 'beastly shire'

-What was Tudor Lincolnshire known for?
+What is Tudor Lincolnshire known for?

 Tudor Lincolnshire was known for igniting the largest mass rebellion of the Tudor age-prompting Henry VIII to famously condemn it as the realm's most “brute and beastly shire”-making the region historically significant for its fierce resistance to the English Reformation, its dramatic political subjugation by the Crown, and the rapid, state-enforced dismantling of its centuries-old monastic landscape.